 First day reporting instructions: Approximately 2 to 4 weeks prior to the start of the student's rotation, the student should discuss with the Preceptor the intent to take this rotation.
-On the first day the student should report to Dr Studzinski in room C543, MSB, NJMS.
+On the first day the student should report to Dr Studzinski in room C543, MSB, NJMS or Dr. Wang in room C545, MSB, NJMS.